Advice for people clinically extremely vulnerable to coronavirus

 - It’s also really important to look after your mental health.
 Go to the Every Mind Matters website for advice and practical steps that you can take to support your wellbeing and manage your mental health during this pandemic.
 For urgent or crisis support, call the Sussex Mental Healthline on 0800 0309 500 or visit Urgent help in a crisis.
 For more local services and advice go to the Mental Health Directory.

-- The Government is advising CEV people to make sure their GP has their most up-to-date contact details, including their home address and, if possible, a personal email address, so that you can be contacted quickly in the event that guidance changes in the future.
+- It’s still important to make sure your GP has your most up-to-date contact details, including home address and, if possible, a personal email address, so that you can be contacted quickly in the event that guidance changes in the future.

 - You should continue to receive support from social care if you require it.